GLab/glab.github.io/manuals/user/api.md

 ## Access and Specifications

 You can access the ToMaTo via the [command-line interface](../cli), or via a library.
-Please consult the [developer's manual](/manuals/dev) about detailed API specifications.
+Please consult the [advanced user's manual](/manuals/dev) about detailed API specifications.